mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

-To get the value for a given key and verify that the key was present, as opposed to just getting the zero value because it wasn't,
+To get the value for a given key and verify that the key was present, as opposed to just getting the zero value because it wasn't, use the second return value which is a `bool`.
+For example:

 ```go
 value, found := myMap[key]